Introduction to Latent Growth Models using R (join a waiting list)

 The exercises and practicals will be shared with the students in the day of the lecture.

-• £30 per day for UK/EU registered students • £60 per day for staff at UK/EU academic institutions, UK/EU Research Councils researchers, UK/EU public sector staff, staff at UK/EU registered charity organisations and recognised UK/EU research institutions. • £100 per day for all other participants In the event of cancellation by the delegate a full refund of the course fee is available up to two weeks prior to the course.
+The fee per teaching day is: • £30 per day for registered students • £60 per day for staff at academic institutions, Research Councils researchers, public sector staff and staff at registered charity organisations and recognised research institutions. • £100 per day for all other participants In the event of cancellation by the delegate a full refund of the course fee is available up to two weeks prior to the course.
 No refunds are available after this date.
 If it is no longer possible to run a course due to circumstances beyond its control, NCRM reserves the right to cancel the course at its sole discretion at any time prior to the event.
 In this event every effort will be made to reschedule the course.
 If this is not possible or the new date is inconvenient a full refund of the course fee will be given.
 NCRM shall not be liable for any costs, losses or expenses that may be incurred as a result of the cancellation of a course.
 The University of Southampton’s Online Store T&Cs also continue to apply.